joshuaowalker/Preliminary-QC/README.md

 ### 1. Reverse Complement Correction
 - Aligns each read to the consensus sequence.
 - Corrects the orientation of reads by applying reverse complement if the reverse alignment score is better.
+- Iteratively epeats the process until no further reverse complementation is needed (convergence).

 ### 2. Outlier Detection
 - **Length-Based Outliers**: